Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 Running DESeq2 (Differential expression analysis)
 ----------------------
 To perform a differential expression analysis, we need two different samples to compare.
 Therefore, we need to run the read quantification workflow on another sample.
-To do this, use the commands in the BPH_analysis.sh script provided in the repo.
+To do this, use the commands in the workflow.sh script provided in the repo.